xying21/docsite/docs/lumos/preparation/setupsystem.md

 **Tippy** is a tool to help set up and manage CKB nodes.
 It can install and start running a CKB node by one simple click. **DEV chain** is the recommended network for the later examples and CKB starters.

-For more information about the concepts of CKB nodes, CKB networks, and the methods to install a CKB node, see <Link to={useBaseUrl('/docs/lumos/reference/ckbnode')}>CKB Nodes and Networks</Link>.
+For more information about the concepts of CKB nodes and CKB networks, see <Link to={useBaseUrl('/docs/learn/ckbnode')}>CKB Nodes and Networks</Link>.

 <Tabs
   defaultValue="ubuntu"